substrait-io/substrait-java/examples/substrait-spark/README.md

 ### Creating the SQL query

-The standard SQL query string as an example will find the counts of all cars (arranged by colour) of all vehicles that have passed the vehicle safety test.
+The following standard SQL query string finds the counts of all cars (grouped by colour) of all vehicles that have passed the vehicle safety test.

 ```java
       String sqlQuery = """